huaweicloud/terraform-provider-hcs/docs/resources/smn_subscription.md

 * `topic_urn` - (Required, String, ForceNew) Specifies the resource identifier of a topic, which is unique.
   Changing this parameter will create a new resource.

 * `protocol` - (Required, String, ForceNew) Specifies the protocol of the message endpoint.
-Currently, email, sms, http, https, functionstage and functiongraph are supported.
+Currently, email, sms are supported.
 Changing this parameter will create a new resource.

 * `endpoint` - (Required, String, ForceNew) Message endpoint.
 Changing this parameter will create a new resource.
   + **For an email subscription**, the endpoint is an mail address.